Berry College

-Berry College is a private liberal arts college in the Mount Berry community adjacent to Rome, Georgia.
+Berry College is a private university in the Mount Berry community adjacent to Rome, Georgia.
 It is accredited by the Southern Association of Colleges and Schools (SACS).
 Berry College was founded on values based on Christian principles in 1902 by Martha Berry.

 History

-In 1902 Martha Berry, daughter of a prominent local business owner, founded the Boys Industrial School on 83 acres of land inherited from her father.
+In 1902, Martha Berry, daughter of a prominent local business owner, founded the "Boys Industrial School" on 83 acres of land inherited from her father.
 In exchange for an education, students of the school would work to help build, run, and maintain the new school.
-In 1909, the Martha Berry School for Girls was added, and collectively with the boys school became known as the Berry Schools.
+In 1904, it became the first approved school of the Daughters of the American Revolution.
+In 1909, the "Martha Berry School for Girls" was added, and collectively with the boys school, it came to be known as the Berry Schools.

 The free labor provided by the students helped to keep construction and operating costs for the schools low.
-In 1926 the school became a junior college and several years later a senior college, graduating its first class in 1932.
-During the 1930s the school campus grew to 30,000 acres, helped by a large donation from Henry Ford.
+In 1926, the school became a junior college and several years later, a senior college, graduating its first class in 1932.
+During the 1930s, the school campus grew to 30,000 acres, helped by a large donation from Henry Ford.
 In 1957, Berry College became accredited by the SACS.
 During the 1960s, Berry College began paying student workers instead of crediting accounts and ended mandatory religious services for students.